HeavenlyCloudz/THORACIS-AI/README.md

-# PULMO-AI 🫁
+# THORACIS AI 🫁

 **An integrated acoustic-microwave fusion platform for non-invasive, accessible lung cancer screening**

-PULMO-AI is a research-driven biomedical engineering project that combines microwave imaging, acoustic analysis, and deep learning to create an affordable, portable lung cancer screening system.
-By fusing structural microwave data with functional acoustic signatures, PULMO-AI aims to democratize early lung cancer detection—especially in underserved and remote communities where traditional diagnostic infrastructure is unavailable.
+THORACIS AI is a research-driven biomedical engineering project that combines microwave imaging, acoustic analysis, and deep learning to create an affordable, portable lung cancer screening system.
+By fusing structural microwave data with functional acoustic signatures, THORACIS AI aims to democratize early lung cancer detection—especially in underserved and remote communities where traditional diagnostic infrastructure is unavailable.

 ---